 Q: Someone recently accused the library where I work of providing pornography to youth.
-While I don’t believe that’s what the books they’re saying this about are, I’m wondering if you can address the difference between pornography and informational books in which sex is the topic, or fictional books in which sex in some aspect is is a component of the story?
+While I don’t believe that’s what the books they’re saying this about are, I’m wondering if you can address the difference between pornography and informational books in which sex /sex education is the topic, or fictional books in which sex in some aspect is is a component of the story?

 We need to begin our response by saying we aren’t legal experts.
 We’re making this clear because the definition of both obscenity and pornography are legal ones, and we aren’t qualified to talk specifically about what pornography and obscenity are in legal terms.